-Field Name Restriction QoS None.
-Can be any value.
-TgtID Expected to be node ID of MN.
+Field Name Restriction

+QoS None.
+Can take any value.

+TgtID Expected to be node ID of Miscellaneous Node.
 Can be remapped to correct TgtID by the interconnect.

 SrcID Source ID of the Requester that initiated the DVM message.

 TxnID An ID generated by the Requester.
 Must follow the same rules as any other transaction.

 ReturnNID StashNID SLCRepHint Must be all zeros.

 StashNIDValid Endian Deep Must be zero.

 ReturnTxnID StashLPIDValid StashLPID Must be all zeros.

 Opcode Must be DVMOp.

 Size Must be 8-byte.

 Addr Req_Addr_Width.
-See DVM Operations on page 8-309 NS Must be zero.
+See DVM Operations on page 8-322

+NS Must be zero.

 LikelyShared Must be zero.

-AllowRetry Can be any value, because a DVMOp can be given a Retry.
-Order Must be all zeros PCrdType Must be all zeros if AllowRetry is asserted, otherwise the Credit type value.
+AllowRetry Can take any value, because a DVMOp can be given a Retry.

+Order Must be all zeros

+PCrdType Must be all zeros if AllowRetry is asserted, otherwise the Credit type value.

 MemAttr Must be all zeros.
-SnpAttr None.
-Can be any value.
-See DVM domain on page 8-321.